 Ravelry has a clear target audience and crafters know exactly what to expect out of their social networking experience.

 Pattern designers and yarn dyers and spinners can benefit from this targeted audience by sharing what they offer, commenting in threads and starting their own groups.

 Because major manufacturers and publications can make it difficult for designers to break into the design field, Ravelry makes self-published patterns a great option for designers to sell their work.

 Ravelry isn’t the social media powerhouse it once was.
 Instagram and Pinterest is where the action is for yarn crafters.
-And, more and more designers are creating their own little corners of the internet with their own websites to help build their presence and following.
+And, more and more designers are creating their own little corners of the internet with their own websites and Facebook Groups to help build their presence and following.
 But, as a designer, it’s always a good idea to maintain a presence on the platform.
 Click HERE and let’s be friends on Ravelry.

 Facebook is the largest social network on the web, both in terms of name recognition and total number of users (17 billion).
 It’s the perfect platform to connect with crafters over the age of 25.

 needs an active social media marketing strategy.It’s the place people go to relax and chat with friends and family, so keep your tone light and friendly.

 It’s also a great place to share images, links to useful information, promotions and inspiration.
 Make sure you build a page crafters would enjoy by sharing posts that educate, entertain, inspire and inform.

 Because of Facebook's ever changing algorithms, it can be hard for your followers see your posts on a regular basis.
 It’s also one of the most difficult platforms to generate organic traffic.